bhumukulraj-official/nest-lancer-ui/docs/02-dirstructure.md

 ## 🎯 Key Features

+1. **UI-Only Architecture**: Frontend focuses exclusively on user interface
+2. **API-First Design**: All data operations through backend APIs
-1. **Modular Structure**: Organized by feature and domain
+3. **Modular Structure**: Organized by feature and UI domain
-2. **Separation of Concerns**: Clear separation between UI, logic, and data
-3. **Type Safety**: Comprehensive TypeScript types
+4. **Type Safety**: Comprehensive TypeScript types for UI components
-4. **Scalability**: Easy to add new features and modules
+5. **Scalability**: Easy to add new UI features and display components
-5. **Maintainability**: Consistent patterns and organization
+6. **Maintainability**: Consistent UI patterns and display-only logic
-6. **Reusability**: Shared components and utilities
+7. **Reusability**: Shared UI components and display utilities
+8. **No Business Logic**: All business logic handled by backend services

 ## 📝 Naming Conventions

 - **Components**: PascalCase (e.g., `UserProfile.tsx`)
 - **Hooks**: camelCase with `use` prefix (e.g., `useAuth.ts`)
-- **Services**: camelCase with `Service` suffix (e.g., `authService.ts`)
+- **Services**: camelCase with `ApiService` or `UIService` suffix (e.g., `authApiService.ts`, `razorpayUIService.ts`)
 - **Stores**: camelCase with `Store` suffix (e.g., `authStore.ts`)
 - **Types**: PascalCase with `.types.ts` suffix
 - **Constants**: UPPER_SNAKE_CASE in `.constants.ts` files
 - **Utils**: camelCase with descriptive names

-## 🚀 Development Workflow
+## 🚀 Development Workflow (UI-First Approach)

-1. Start with route definitions in `src/routes/`
+1. Start with route definitions in `src/routes/` for UI navigation
-2. Create page components in `src/pages/`
+2. Create page components in `src/pages/` that display backend data
-3. Build feature-specific components in `src/components/features/`
+3. Build feature-specific UI components in `src/components/features/`
-4. Implement services in `src/services/`
+4. Implement API services in `src/services/` for backend communication only
-5. Add state management in `src/stores/`
+5. Add UI state management in `src/stores/` (no business logic)
-6. Create custom hooks in `src/hooks/`
+6. Create custom hooks in `src/hooks/` for UI logic only
-7. Define types in `src/types/`
+7. Define types in `src/types/` for API responses and UI props
+8. Focus on displaying backend data, not processing it

 ---

-*This directory structure is designed to support a scalable, maintainable, and well-organized frontend application that integrates seamlessly with the NestLancer backend API.*
+*This directory structure is designed to support a UI-only frontend application that displays backend data through APIs, with no business logic duplication and complete separation of concerns between frontend and backend.*